skip to Main Content

 The ‘best interest of the child’ doesn’t always lead to shared parenting

 Though most people would agree that it’s important to keep in mind a child’s best interests when making custody arrangements, some argue this standard of law gives judges too much discretion when making determinations.
 Across the nation, and perhaps even here in Maryland, this can lead to seemingly unfair custody arrangements that tend to ignore a father’s rights.
-Furthermore, this standard of law does not take into consideration mounting research that suggests “children living in joint-physical custody arrangements exhibited fewer psychosomatic issues than those living with just one parent.”
+Furthermore, this standard of law does not take into consideration mounting research that suggests “children living in joint physical custody arrangements exhibited fewer psychosomatic issues than those living with just one parent.”

 But on top of all of that, some point out that the “best interest of the child” doesn’t always mean shared parenting, which can be incredibly frustrating to the non-custodial parent.
 It’s because of this that individuals and organizations are asking lawmakers to consider the wording of custody laws and make changes that would limited a judge’s discretion, thereby bolstering parental rights.